tagion/tagion/docs/docs/architecture/DART.md

 For sample code see the unittest in the DART module.
 DART also includes a journal-files which can be used in case of a crash.

-The acceptance criteria specification for the synchronization  process can be found in [DART Sync]( /bdd/tagion/testbench/services/DART_Sync.md)

 ### DART Operation

 When the DART success-fully has reached the current bullseye state then the DART is ready to receive Recorders from the transcript service.
 That will keep the DART in the consensus state as long as the network produces Epochs and Recorders.